 Revive your old Posts – Blog is not your dumping ground.
 You simply cannot post one fine day and forget about it.
 Revive them!
 You can re-post in your social media or even add new images.
 I recently added new images for an old post and it went viral!

 Be Open To Learn – I’m no chef and just post to share my love for food.
 So, I love to learn from my co-bloggers, I learn more from my readers.
-Your readers are your best critics and they might even lead you to invent something new.
+When it comes to blogging, there is so much that you learn over time.
 For example – one of my reader asked me recently for a replacement for all purpose flour in a recipe and make it gluten free.
 This made me experiment and made me create a new recipe.
 So, always keep your mind open to learn.

 Each person rates their success and I rate my success with the love I have around from my friends, readers and co-bloggers.
 This is just the beginning as I’m still on the path of learning.
 I can talk more about passion but I think I have stated what is in my mind.
 End of the day, you need to work hard towards your dream.
 There are no shortcuts.
 So, keep blogging, keep motivating yourself and trust that one day your blog post is going to go viral..